dfrnoch/fresh/README.md

 - The up/down arrow keys (or K/J) will scroll the chat text up/down one line.

 - `alt-Up/Dn/PgUp/PgDn` will scroll the roster window.

+- `h/l` will scroll the chat text left/right.

+- `w/b` will scroll the chat text forward/backward one word.

+- `D` will put you in _delete_ mode, in which you can delete characters from the current line using common vi keybindings. ex: `dw` will delete the word under the cursor.

 You can also use the following commands: